altimmons/LangNotes/C.md

 he tricky thing is defining the return value type.

-Strings in C are arrays of char elements, so we can’t really return a string - we must return a pointer to the first element of the string.
+Strings in C are arrays of char elements, so we can't really return a string - we must return a pointer to the first element of the string.

 This is why we need to use const char*: